 The LAC provides a variety of instructional support programs and services to assist students.
-For more information call (434) 797-8404 or go online at http://www.dcc.vccs.edu/lrc/LAC/LearningAssistanceCenter.htm .
+For more information call (434) 797-8404 or go online at dcc.vccs.edu.

 - Testing Center Makeup tests for the instructional programs and distance learning testing are administered in the LAC. - Computer Lab Computers, printers, scanners, and access to most major software applications used on campus are available in the LAC.
 Tutorial software, email, and the Internet are also available.
-Services for the visually and hearing impaired are available. - Blackboard Having difficulties with Blackboard? - For password help, please email the DCC Help Desk (helpdesk@dcc.vccs.edu) for assistance. - For all other concerns and problems, please contact your instructor. - Need help learning how to use Blackboard?
+Services for the visually and hearing impaired are available. - · Canvas Having difficulties with Canvas? - For password help, please email the DCC Help Desk (helpdesk@danville.edu) for assistance. - For all other concerns and problems, please contact your instructor. - Need help learning how to use Canvas?
 Contact C. J. Olp in the LAC or call (434) 797-8556.